LouisBenjamin/BattleShip-Game/README.md

 The goal of the game is to sink all of your opponent’s ships before your opponent sinks yours.

+I am not the owner of this text, I simply edited it.
-Credit goes to Dr. Aiman Hanna and the ENCS Department of Concordia University.
+All credit goes to Dr. Aiman Hanna and the ENCS Department of Concordia University.